 Andrew Jackson, war hero, Indian fighter, slave holder was considered by many to be of a lower class because of his temper and habits.
 As President he ignored the Supreme Court and pushed for a removal of Cherokees.

 The Civil War had consequences for social classes.
-Large slaveholders naturally looked down upon non slave holders or felt superior, but needed to convince the poor to help fight their cause.
+Large slaveholders naturally looked down upon non slave holders, but needed to convince the poor to help fight their cause.
 They lied about northern wages, suggested the way to move up in class was to save and buy a slave.
 As long as the blacks were beneath them, the poor were not at the bottom.
 Many poor non slave holders felt they were being asked to fight a rich man's war.
 A slaveholder with 20 or more slaves could be draft exempt while wealthier officers were able to get furlongs more easily.
 By 1864 the south faced a manpower shortage and some advocated putting slaves into uniform to fight, but others felt that would elevate blacks and would cause another set of problems.

 After the Civil War, freed blacks were in an economic dilemma and many ended up working for their old masters.
 Chain gangs were hired to do much work and blacks were easily imprisoned for this purpose.
 Poor whites were able to feel superior (but also a bit threatened).